 Do a quick Google search for a product plan or roadmap, and you’ll come across platforms and software like the following:

 If you read my previous post about picking

 , you’ve probably noticed I prefer to build my applications rather than work within the constraints of a piece of software.
-Nothing is wrong with purchasing software that does one thing really well, but your product might take twists and turns during the development cycle that your software was not built to handle.
+Nothing is wrong with purchasing project management software that does one thing really well.
+But let’s be real, business plans pivot on the fly.
+So, why not use something that is customized for your product lifecycle?

 — Stores all the people on our team and their roles/skills